hschafer2017/Stream-Two-Project/README.md

 ## Acknowledgements
 I followed [this](https://phaserjs.com/saving-high-score) tutorial for the high score function in local storage and [this](https://stackoverflow.com/questions/46770009/need-to-clear-local-storage-on-browser-tab-closed-not-on-refresh) tutorial for clearing it out.
 These were both modified to fit the specific needs of this project.

+I referenced [this](https://medium.com/@melwinalm/crcreating-keyboard-shortcuts-in-javascripteating-keyboard-shortcuts-in-javascript-763ca19beb9e) blog to create the hot key functionality.
+The hot key functions were heavily modified for the nature of this project.

 The startTimer function and the bopPrompt functions were both modeled after functions found on Stack Overflow, however they were significantly modified for the use of this project.